grexi/documentation/Guides/Java/Spring.md

 <property name="password" value="${MYSQLS_PASSWORD}"/>
 ~~~

-###Adjust logger configuration
+###Adjust Logger Configuration

-Logging to a file is not recommended since the container's [file system](https://www.cloudcontrol.com/dev-center/Platform%20Documentation#non-persistent-filesystem) is not persistent.
-That is why default logger configuration - `src/main/resources/log4j.properties` should be modified to log either to stdout/stderr or to syslog:
+Logging to a file is not recommended since the container's [file system] is not persistent.
+The default logger configuration - `src/main/resources/log4j.properties` should be modified to log either to `stdout/stderr` or `syslog`.
+Then cloudcontrol can  pick up all the messages and provide them to you via the [log command].

 ~~~xml
 log4j.rootLogger=DEBUG, stdout